Develop Your Job Search Skills

 Why not?
 Experience is never a waste of time.
 You will either learn that you will enjoy the field that you have decided to explore through an internship or that this field is definitely not something you would like to pursue.
 Either way you have learned some valuable things about career-life and have defined or redefined which direction you would like to head.

-- Research the company in advance.
+- Research the companies in advance.

 - Take a copy of your resume, cover letter and list of professional references for quick access if these items are requested by the interviewer or in case your materials were not received in advance.